 - 1. Basic Configuration.
-Each router team should configure their router to fit into the network layout depicted in Figure 1.
+Each router team should configure their router to fit into the network topology depicted in Figure 1 and physical layout depicted in Figure 2.
+Notice that Routers 8 and 9 require more than two serial ports (the 3620s in the ISP Workshop kit have 4 serial ports).
 Check all connections. - 2.
 Address Ranges.
 These address ranges should be used throughout this module.
 You are welcome to use your own range within an AS if you desire, just so long as you consult with the teams in other ASes to ensure there is no overlap.